 13. Embrace Social Media

 Establish your blog as a brand on all major social media platforms like Facebook, Twitter, Google Plus, LinkedIn, YouTube, Pinterest, Instagram, etc. Keep sharing your content regularly on these platforms and don’t feel shy to reshare your content when needed.
 Make sure you put in some efforts and spend a few bucks to grow your list of social media followers by advertising on these platforms.
 Advertising on Facebook and Twitter is the way to go for beginners.
-Another reason why you must embrace social media platforms is that, search engines such as Google and Bing takes the number of shares you’ve got on your posts in these sites as a factor for ranking your content on their search results page.
+Another reason why you must embrace social media platforms is that search engines such as Google and Bing take the number of shares you’ve got on your posts in these sites as a factor for ranking your content on their search results page.

 14. Market Your Content

 Just by publishing valuable content now and then, your job doesn’t finish there yet.
-Another important step is to increase its visibility in front of search engines like Google, Bing and DuckDuckGo by doing some content marketing.
+Another important step is to increase its visibility in front of search engines like Google, Bing, and DuckDuckGo by doing some content marketing.
 Content marketing is nothing but the process of regularly creating high-quality and valuable content on your blog to attract, inform, and engage an audience, while also promoting your blog itself.
-People are already searching the web for reviews, suggestions and answers while your blog contains solutions to all their problems – you should just deliver the desired content to the right people.
+People are already searching the web for reviews, suggestions, and answers while your blog contains solutions to all their problems – you should just deliver the desired content to the right people.

 If done the right way, you can easily rank number one in Google Search for the keywords you are targeting.
 A simple way to market your content is by answering related questions on Quora & Reddit, uploading related videos (such as tutorials or how-to’s) on YouTube & Vimeo, syndicating content on Medium, participating in Q&A sessions and on forums or message boards, etc.